-For an initial fill of a short-acting opioid, a seven (7) day supply limit applies.
-If a claim is submitted for an initial fill of a short-acting opioid that exceeds the seven-day supply limit and a Member is determined to be opioid naïve, the claim will be cut back to the seven-day supply limit with the following CPhACS response code: OF-INITIAL RX DAY SUPPLY EXCEEDED.
-Provider is to dispense a seven-day supply.
+For an initial fill of a short-acting opioid, a seven (7) Days' Supply limit applies.
+If a claim is submitted for an initial fill of a short-acting opioid that exceeds the seven-Days' Supply limit and a Member is determined to be opioid naïve, the claim will be cut back to the seven-Days' Supply limit with the following CPhAPCS response code: OF-INITIAL RX DAY SUPPLY EXCEEDED.
+Provider is to dispense a seven-Days' Supply.